blockchain-dei/openscv/README.md

 <p>The taxonomy is visually available at https://openscv.dei.uc.pt and a summary is available in the next paragraphs.
 This repository also contains a dataset holding vulnerable and corrected versions of contracts, for each of the described vulnerabilities.</p>

 <h2>1.
 Unsafe External Calls</h2>
-<p>This category represents a set of vulnerabilities in which there is an interaction between at least
+<p>This category represents a set of vulnerabilities in which there is an interaction between at least two contracts.
+It also refers to vulnerabilities related to contracts making non-blockchain external calls, such as calling external web services, calling external libraries, executing external commands, or accessing external files.</p>
-two contracts</p>

 <h3>1.1 Reentrancy</h3>
-<p>The first subcategory is reentrancy, in which two contracts are involved: the vulnerable contract
-and the malicious contract.
+<p>The first subcategory is reentrancy, in which two contracts are involved: the vulnerable contract and the malicious contract.
 Overall, this type of vulnerability occurs when the malicious contract, after initiating a call, is allowed to make new calls to the vulnerable contract before the initial call has been completed.
 Thus, unexpected state changes may occur, such as depletion of credit.
-We identified two main types of reentrancy vulnerabilities: one type associated with loss of credit and the other one associated with unexpected state changes.
-This is in line with several vulnerability detection tools, such as Securify (Tsankov, 2018), Slither (Slither’s Github, 2019), or (Momeni et al., 2019) (Feist et al., 2019) which also distinguish these two cases (although using different names).</p>
+We identified two types of reentrancy vulnerabilities: one associated with loss of credit and the other associated with unexpected state changes.
+This is in line with several vulnerability detection tools, such as Securify (Tsankov, 2018), Slither (Slither’s Github, 2019), or (Momeni et al., 2019) (Feist et al., 2019), which also distinguish these two cases (although using different names).</p>

 <i>1.1.1 Unsafe Credit Transfer</i>
-<p>Known due to the DAO attack event (Siegel, 2016), this vulnerability allows attackers to maliciously
-change balance via credit transfer calls that are allowed to take place before a previous call has been completed.
+<p>Known due to the DAO attack event \cite{Siegel2016}, this vulnerability allows attackers to maliciously change balance via credit transfer calls that are allowed to take place before a previous call has been completed.
 Let us consider the case where a smart contract maintains the balance of several addresses, allowing the retrieval of funds.
 A malicious contract may initiate a withdrawal operation which would lead the vulnerable contract to send funds to the malicious one before updating the balance of the malicious contract.
-On the malicious contract side, funds would be accepted, and a new withdrawal could be initiated (before the balance had been updated on the vulnerable contract side).
+Funds would be accepted on the malicious contract side, and a new withdrawal could be initiated (before the balance had been updated on the vulnerable contract side).
 As a consequence, the malicious contract could withdraw funds multiple times, with the total sum exceeding its own funds.</p>

-<p>Using the Orthogonal Defect Classification (ODC) as a reference, this defect can be classified
-as being of type Algorithm as the nature of the defect sits in the logic created by the programmer.
+<p>Using the Orthogonal Defect Classification (ODC) as a reference, this defect can be classified as being of type Algorithm as the nature of the defect sits in the logic created by the programmer.
 The ODC qualifier is defined as wrong as the error is related to incorrect logic (i.e., not missing or extraneous logic), related to the order of the instructions in the code.</p>

-<p>Regarding the relationship to CWE, we classify this vulnerability (and actually the whole reen-
-trancy group) as CWE-841, which describes a situation where "the software supports a session in which more than one behavior must be performed by an actor, but it does not properly ensure that the actor performs the behaviors in the required sequence".
-This vulnerability is also known in the literature as "reentrancy" (Kalra et al., 2018; Mavridou Anastasia et al., 2018; Grishchenko et al., 2018; Mavridou et al., 2019; Brent et al., 2018; Tsankov et al., 2018; Argañaraz et al., 2020; Ye et al., 2020; Tikhomirov et al., 2018; Lu et al., 2019; Liu et al., 2018; Jiang et al., 2018; Rodler et al., 2019; Liao et al., 2019; Chen et al., 2020; Ashouri, 2020; Ashraf et al., 2020; Nguyen et al., 2020; Luu et al., 2016; Feng et al., 2019; Wang et al., 2019; Feist et al., 2019; Akca et al., 2019;
+<p>Regarding the relationship to CWE, we classify this vulnerability (and actually the whole reentrancy group) as CWE-841, which describes a situation where "the software supports a session in which more than one behavior must be performed by an actor, but it does not properly ensure that the actor performs the behaviors in the required sequence".
+This vulnerability is also known in the literature as "simple reentrancy" (Li et al., 2022a), "modified reentrancy" (Li et al., 2022a), "reentrancy-eth" (Li et al., 2022d), "cross-function re-entrancy" (Mavridou et al., 2019), "DAO" (Tsankov et al., 2018), "buggy-locked reentrancy" (Li et al., 2022a), "reentrancy vulnerabilities"
-Chinen et al., 2020; Andesta et al., 2020; Chapman et al., 2019; Wang et al., 2021; Song Jingjing and He et al., 2019; Hu et al., 2023; Bose et al., 2022; Stephens et al., 2021; Choi et al., 2021; Ma et al., 2022; Li et al., 2023) , "re-entrancy with balance change" (Momeni et al., 2019) or "SWC-107 reentrancy" (SmartContractSecurity, 2020).</p>
+(Chinen et al., 2020), "reentrancy" (Gupta et al., 2022; Sun et al., 2023; Chen et al., 2020; Hwang et al., 2022; Yu et al., 2021; Eshghie et al., 2021; Ashizawa et al., 2021; Zeng et al., 2022; Hu et al., 2023; Xue et al., 2022; Zhang et al., 2022a; Fu et al., 2019; Ma et al., 2022; Wu et al., 2021; Rodler et al., 2019; Bose et al.,2022; Choi et al., 2021; Liao et al., 2022; Zhou et al., 2022b; Mi et al.,2021; Ye et al., 2022; Liu et al., 2021; Zhuang et al., 2020; Ashouri, 2020; Ashraf et al., 2020; Feist et al., 2019; Jiang et al., 2018; Kalra et al., 2018; Luu et al., 2016; Wang Zexu and Wen et al., 2021; Mavridou et al., 2019; Nguyen et al., 2020; Stephens et al., 2021; Song et al., 2019; Tikhomirov et al., 2018; Wang et al., 2021, 2019; Xue et al., 2020; Akca et al., 2019; Torres et al., 2021; Zhang et al., 2022c), or "SWC-107 reentrancy" (SmartContractSecurity, 2020).</p>

 <i>1.1.2 Unsafe System State Changes</i>